TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 **Aims** are broad statements of what learning the instructor hopes to generate.
 The **aim** is the point of the whole thing.
 As such, even hard-liners concede that it can be fairly vague, and non-behavioural terms, such as “understand”, and “appreciate” or “develop” are rather reluctantly accepted.
 The Aim is almost certainly more than the sum of the Objectives, and regardless of what many people say, the Aim is what matters.
 It is the End, and all the rest is just Means.

-**Objectives** are statements of what you are setting out to teach, although expressed as if the students were going to learn it..
+**Objectives** are statements of what you are setting out to teach, although expressed as if the students were going to learn it.
+Despite Aims are usually intended to be more general and encompassing than Objectives, they are essential the same.

 **Outcomes** (more accurately “desired outcomes”) are statements of what you might (in principle) assess.
 You may not end up assessing all of them, but they are statements of what a student will know or be able to do, if she or he has learned everything in the course or session.